 EI Eligibility

-(1) Upon completing the administration of tests and other evaluation materials, the designated referral and evaluation agency must determine, through a multidisciplinary team, whether a child is eligible for EI services by following the procedures in this rule.
+(1) Upon completing the administration of tests and other evaluation materials, the designated referral and evaluation agency must determine, through a multidisciplinary team, whether an infant or toddler is eligible for EI services by following the procedures in this rule.

-(2) The multidisciplinary team must include the parents, in accordance with OAR 581-015-2750, and individuals from two or more separate disciplines or professions, including persons who are knowledgeable about the child.
+(2) The multidisciplinary team must include the parents, in accordance with OAR 581-015-2750, and individuals from two or more separate disciplines or professions, including persons who are knowledgeable about the infant or toddler.

-(3) To be eligible for EI services, the child must meet the minimum criteria for subsection (a), (b) or (c), below:
+(3) To be eligible for EI services, the infant or toddler must meet the minimum criteria for subsection (a), (b) or (c), below:

+(a) Developmental delay: The infant or toddler experiences a developmental delay and as a result needs EI services.
+Developmental delay means two standard deviations or more below the mean in one or more of the following developmental areas, or 1.5 standard deviations below the mean in two or more of the developmental areas:

+(A) Cognitive development;

+(B) Physical development;

+(C) Communication development;

+(D) Social or emotional development;

+(E) Adaptive development.

-(a) (b) Medical Conditions: The child has a diagnosed physical or mental condition that has a high probability of resulting in developmental delay, as documented by one of the following with the appropriate State Board licensure: a physician, a physician assistant, or a nurse practitioner.
+(b) Medical Conditions: The infant or toddler has a diagnosed physical or mental condition that has a high probability of resulting in developmental delay, as documented by at least one of the following:

+(A) A physician licensed under ORS chapter 677 or by the appropriate authority in another state;

+(B) A naturopathic physician licensed under ORS chapter 685 or by the appropriate authority in another state;

+(C) A nurse practitioner licensed under ORS 678.375 to 678.390 or by the appropriate authority

+in another state; or

+(D) A physician assistant licensed under ORS 677.505 to 677.525 or by the appropriate authority in another state.

+(c) Categorical:

+(A) The infant or toddler meets the minimum criteria for one of the following disability categories: autism spectrum disorder (OAR 581-015-2130), deafblindness (OAR 581-015-2140), deaf and hard of hearing (OAR 581-015-2150), orthopedic impairment (OAR 581-015-2160), traumatic brain injury (OAR 581-015-2175) or visual impairment (581-015-2180).

-(4) The multidisciplinary team must prepare an evaluation report and a written statement of eligibility.
+(B) If the infant or toddler meets the disability criteria for a categorical eligibility in subsection (A), the infant or toddler's disability does not need to be presently affecting their development for the infant or toddler to be eligible for EI services.(4) The multidisciplinary team must prepare an evaluation report and a written statement of eligibility.

 (a) The evaluation report(s) must describe and explain the results of the evaluation conducted.